mecid/mecid.github.io/_posts/2025-02-04-mastering-task-groups-in-swift.md

 }
 ```

 As you can see, we check the *Task.isCancelled* property, and if the task is cancelled, we return an empty string instead of doing the network request.
-In the example above, we cancelled the group itself, but it also can be cancelled whenever the parent task is cancelled.
+In the example above, we cancelled the group manually, but it also can be cancelled whenever the parent task is cancelled.

 Let’s talk a bit about how we can optimize task groups in Swift.
 As I said before, task groups run on the Cooperative Thread Pool, which means it doesn’t matter how many child tasks you add; they will run on the limited amount of threads.
 And it is great because our goal is to speed up our app logic and not slow it down because of too many threads.